-A household where one member of the household receives a SNAP, TANF or SSI benefit is categorically eligible for LIHEAP assistance.
+A household where at least one member of the household receives a SNAP, TANF, or SSI benefit is categorically eligible for LIHEAP payment assistance.
 For the purposes of calculating the amount of the LIHEAP benefit, categorically eligible applicants must submit required LIHEAP application documentation to DOEE.
-DOEE staff calculates the LIHEAP benefit amount for a categorically eligible household according to the District of Columbia's LIHEAP Benefit Matrix.
+DOEE calculates the LIHEAP benefit amount for a categorically eligible household according to the District of Columbia's LIHEAP Benefit Matrix.
+Categorical eligibility for SNAP does not apply to the emergency HVAC programs.